BHX

 HVAC Repair in Midtown: questions answered

-Who pays for HVAC repairs in Midtown rental buildings?
+Who pays for PTAC repair in a Midtown rental?

 What building issues should I know about when hiring hvac repair in Midtown?